TLDR: A brief fanzine-style rpg with a minimalist but neatly elegant 2d6 system in a hinted at Terry Gilliam-esque fantasy world.

 New Initiative rules!

 But the biggest rules change (or addition rather) that Troika! makes is Initiative.
 This is a bag of tokens pulled out at random to see the order in which characters can act, and includes an ‘end of round’ token.
-So players each get two tokens, monsters get different numbers of tokens depending, interestingly, not on their speed but on their personalities, so goblins get only one token each because their cowardly, dragons get eight because they are super intelligent multi-dimensional beings.
+So players each get two tokens, monsters get different numbers of tokens depending, interestingly, not on their speed but on their personalities, so goblins get only one token each because they’re cowardly, dragons get eight because they are super intelligent multi-dimensional beings.
 Once the ‘end of round’ token is drawn, all the tokens are put back in the bag and you start all over again.

 This is great because it adds a tense, exciting, random element to combat, and (surprisingly) clarity.
 In Fighting Fantasy combat can be plodding – you and the monster just keep rolling your Attack Score (2d6 + Base Skill + Weapon Skill), see who gets the highest then calculate damage.
 But what if the monster wants to run away and the wizard wants to cast a spell, which happens first?
 There was no clear way of working it out before.
 Now if the wizard’s initiative token comes up first they can zap the goblin before it has a chance to go anywhere.